erikLaats/portfolio-blog/src/portfolio/gpbtextbook.md

 {% include "postMeta.njk" %}

-The Georgia Studies Course is an online digital tool used in 8th grade Georgia History classrooms.
-It uses Craft CMS to maintain and organize the course content, which is delivered with GraphQL.
-The front end is built with React.
-We designed content matrices in Craft to allow easy updates to all kinds of course materials, including worksheets, videos, interactives, and text.
+The Georgia Studies Course is an online interactive textbook used in 8th grade Georgia History classrooms across the state.
+Built on Craft CMS with a GraphQL content API, the course content includes worksheets, videos, interactives, and rich text—all delivered through the React front end.

 <img class="portfolio-img" src="/images/portfolio/textbook_2.png" />

-Searching allows students to locate terms used within the text, while favoriting enables teachers to easily return to specific pages in classroom settings.
-Each chapter features a quiz, also managed within Craft, that records student scores for review.
+To support easy maintenance and editorial flexibility, we developed custom content matrices within Craft, allowing the non-technical site administrators to update the course materials and add new sections as necessary.
+We also designed a tailored search experience that enables students to locate terms and topics within the text, while teachers can favorite pages for quick access in a classroom setting.
+Each chapter includes a quiz, managed via Craft, with built-in score tracking for review.

-In addition to developing the full stack for the textbook, I also was the primary UX designer and wireframed the layout of the entire site.
+In addition to developing the full-stack architecture and overseeing other developers on the project, I served as the primary UX designer, wireframing and prototyping the layout for the entire application.